benglass/champlain-web2/content/pages/index.rst

 :save_as: index.html
 :label: Home

 This is some content.
 Its great.
+No really.

 .. code-block:: css